* S&P 500 coming off biggest weekly decline since June

 By Ryan Vlastelica

-The S&P 500 fell 2.4 percent last week, the worst week for the index since June, closing below its 200-day moving average for the first time in five months.
-That level is a measure of the market's long-term trend, and staying below it could portend further losses ahead.
+The S&P 500 dropped 2.4 percent last week, the worst week for the benchmark index since June.
+It closed below its 200-day moving average for the first time in five months, and an extended run under that level could signal further losses ahead.

-Those losses were partly propelled by concerns over the fiscal cliff, a combination of government spending cuts and tax increases set to go into effect early next year unless Congress acts to change the law before then.
-Though most consider it unlikely that no deal will be reached, analysts fear going over the cliff could push the economy back into recession.
+Last week's weakness was partly propelled by concerns about whether there will be a timely solution to avoid the fiscal cliff, a combination of government spending cuts and tax increases set to go into effect early next year unless Congress acts to change the law before then.
+Though most consider it unlikely that no deal will be reached, analysts fear going over the cliff could push the economy back into recession

-According to Thomson Reuters data through Friday, of the 449 companies in the S&P 500 that have reported earnings, 63.3 percent have topped analysts' expectations - slightly above the 62 percent average since 1994, but below the 67 percent beat rate over the past four quarters.
-Only 38.2 percent of companies have topped revenue expectations, well below the 62 percent average since 2002.
+According to Thomson Reuters data through Friday, of the 449 companies in the S&P 500 that have reported earnings, 63.3 percent have topped expectations.
+But only 38.2 percent of companies have topped revenue expectations - well below the 62 percent average since 2002.